-When people purchase a mattress, they do not really think about what is right for them, rather, people simply just purchase the most commonly talked about mattresses that TV and various other advertising sources say is comfortable.
+When people purchase a mattress, they do not think about what is right for them, rather, people simply just purchase the most commonly talked about mattresses that TV and various other advertising sources say are comfortable.

 It is important to spend a bit of time contemplating about the right type of mattress for ourselves because according to the National Sleep Foundation (NSF), people spend almost one-third of their lives sleeping.

 When you sleep on an uncomfortable bed, you end up having all sorts of problems ranging from insomnia to back pain.
-In order to avoid all these problems, a person should purchase a mattress that is right for them.
-When purchasing the mattress, three things should be taken into account: firmness, size and type of mattress.
+To avoid all these problems, a person should purchase a mattress that is right for them.
+When purchasing the mattress, three things should be taken into account: firmness, size, and type of mattress.

-Most people assume that mattresses that are firm are very effective in providing proper back support.
+Most people assume that firm mattresses are very effective in providing proper back support.
 This is not the case.
 Very firm mattresses do not allow your spine to adjust and align itself correctly with the body.
-A very firm bed also puts unnecessary pressure on your back muscles and causes back ache.
+A very firm bed also puts unnecessary pressure on your back muscles and causes a backache.

 On the other hand, some people think that soft and fluffy mattresses are the way to go.
 However, this should be avoided as well.
 Why?
-Very soft mattresses provide insufficient support for the back and as a result, when you lay down on the mattress, you back literally pes into the mattress therefore curling the spine to a certain angle.
+Very soft mattresses provide insufficient support for the back and as a result, when you lay down on the mattress, your back is pressed into the mattress, therefore, curling the spine to a certain angle.

 You must choose a mattress that is firm, yet supportive of your back.
 Essentially, the mattress should be able to mold to the shape of your body while you sleep.

 There are a variety of different types of mattresses available in the market to choose from.
 You can purchase foam mattresses, innerspring mattresses, memory foam mattresses, latex mattresses, and water beds.